 Unlike some cities, Roby isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Roby are a mix of both white- and blue-collar jobs.
 Overall, Roby is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Roby who work in office and administrative support (18.29%), teaching (15.63%), and maintenance occupations (8.55%).

-Roby is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Roby doesn't have a public transportation system that people use for their commute.

 The citizens of Roby are slightly less educated than the national average of 21.84% for the average city or town: 15.78% of adults in Roby have a bachelor's degree or advanced degree